Hugius/FabiEngine3D/doc/FABSCRIPT.md

 6. /// > false
 ```

-## 8. Conditional Operations
+## 8. Condition Operations

 ### 8.1 General

 - There are 3 types: `IF`, `ELIF`, `ELSE`.
-- Every logical statement must end with a `:`.
+- Every logic statement must end with a `:`.
-- All code under a logical statement must must be indented with 4 spaces / 1 tab.
+- All code under a logic statement must must be indented with 4 spaces / 1 tab.
-- You can chain these conditional operations, in the described order.
+- You can chain these condition operations, in the described order.
-- Conditional statements can be nested infinitely.
+- Condition statements can be nested infinitely.
 - Works the same as in other programming languages.

 ### 8.2 Example Code